freedomlayer/freedomlayer_gut/content/offst/option_iterator.md

 +++
-title = "Creating an empty iterator of a certain type" description = "Creating an empty iterator of a certain type" date = 2018-12-15
+title = "Creating an empty iterator of a certain type in Rust" description = "Creating an empty iterator of a certain type in Rust" date = 2018-12-15
 +++